PheMA/cql-on-omop/docs/DESIGN.md

 The downside of this approach is that CQL libraries written against this data model would then be tied to the OHDSI platform, and would not be cross-platform, as in the currently implementation.
 Further, the full set of OHDSI tools for cohort analysis would no longer be available to the user.
-Importantly, in the current approach, a used can look at the generated cohort definition in the existing Atlas interface to manually inspect whether or not the logic is correct, which would not be possible in a pure CQL data provider implementation.
+Importantly, in the current approach, a user can look at the generated cohort definition in the existing Atlas interface to manually inspect whether or not the logic is correct, which would not be possible in a pure CQL data provider implementation.